szilard/teach-data-science-msc-analytics-ceu/README.md

 ## Data Science Course

-This repo contains materials for a short introductory/intermediate Data Science course taught in the new (2015)
+This repo contains materials for an introductory/intermediate Data Science course taught in the new (2015)
 [MSc in Business Analytics program](http://business.ceu.edu/msc-in-business-analytics) at the Central European University (CEU).